iter8-tools/iter8/mkdocs/docs/getting-started/install.md

 # Installation

-Install Iter8 in your Kubernetes cluster using [Kustomize v3+](https://kubectl.docs.kubernetes.io/installation/kustomize/) as follows.
+Install Iter8 in your Kubernetes cluster as follows.

 ```shell
 export TAG=v0.5.1